arsuq/MemoryLanes/MemoryLanes/README.md

 ## Usage

-The original purpose for the lanes is message assembling in socket communication, which demands quick memory allocation and release.
+The original purpose of the lanes is message assembling in socket communication, which demands quick memory allocation and release.
 In most cases the received bytes are immediately converted into a managed heap object and then discarded.
 With proper framing one could make use of the different storage locations by using a heap highway for small messages and a mapped highway when working with megabytes of data.

+> In general one should think more about fragment lifetimes than size variety.

 ### Consistent fragment lifetime

-In cases when the lifetime of the fragments is short a two lane highway works fine.
+When the lifetime of the fragments is short a two lane highway works fine.
-The second lane is needed for very high loads of concurrent allocations which prevents resetting by always appending new fragments.
+The second lane is needed for very high loads of concurrent allocations which prevent resetting by always appending new fragments.
 When the first lane is full the MemoryCarriage will shift the allocations to the next one, allowing the first to reset.

 ### Unpredictable fragment lifetime

-In network communication there is no delivery guarantee so the two lanes initial layout would be too optimistic.
-Sometimes even small messages can be delivered in snail pace due to connectivity problems.
-In such cases having a dedicated highway per client is one option to reduce the probability of having a pinned lane.
+In network communication even small messages can be delivered in snail pace due to connectivity problems.
+Having a dedicated highway per client is one option for reducing the probability of a pinned lane.
 Alternatively, one may use a highway with multiple short lanes, expecting long living fragments and infrequent resets.
 That way the amount of locked bytes is constrained to a value that seems reasonable in the specific case.